 Drinking alcohol in moderation reduces the risk of type 2 (adult-onset) diabetes.

 - Researchers examined the results of 15 studies on diabetes.
 Moderate drinkers were less likely to have type 2 diabetes than abstainers.
-Abstainers and heavy drinkers had equally high risk.
+In addition, abstainers and heavy drinkers had equally high risk.
 The studies were in seven countries.
 They followed 369,862 persons for an average of 12 years.
 Moderate drinkers were 30% less likely to develop type 2 diabetes.
-That’s in comparison to abstainers or heavy drinkers.
+That is in comparison to abstainers or heavy drinkers.
 (Moderate drinkers had up to four drinks per day.
 That included women.)
 Drinking frequently (such as daily) led to the most benefit.95

 - Analysts examined 13 studies.
 “The results of these studies are consistent with regard to moderate alcohol consumption.
 They indicate a protective effect in the order of 30%.”
 There was no evidence that high consumption of alcohol increased risk of diabetes.96